lowRISC/lowrisc-site/content/docs/docs.md

 * Choice of three boot loaders (QSPI flash memory, MMC/SD-Card, tftp Ethernet)
 * RISCV-Linux kernel v5.1.3, supplemented with drivers to attach to the above peripherals
 * RISCV-Debian operating system

-## Quick Start

-As the source distribution is large, effort has been put into to making an easy-to-use quickstart procedure.
-This procedure does not require a huge amount of prior knowledge.

-* [Getting started with binary releases] ({{< ref "docs/getting-started.md">}})

 ### Getting started breakdown